 7.1.2.2 Agreed Principles for Use Case #1

 - The service consumer of the analytics service may be SMF, PCF, OAM, UPF, and AF.
 The consumer may take the output Analytics into account.

-- To provide analytics to the consumers, the NWDAF may provide the output analytics, including the statistics and predictions of:
+- When the UPF acts as a consumer, it performs operator‑configured local packet handling only (e.g. allow, deny, mirror, audit, shape, DLDR pacing, etc).
+Session/QoS state changes remain under SMF/PCF control.
+When the UPF acts as a NWDAF consumer, its analytics subscription scope is limited to per-UPF or per-interface level.- To provide analytics to the consumers, the NWDAF may provide the output analytics, including the statistics and predictions of:

 - Type of abnormal traffic, e.g. abnormal traffic due to DDoS, abnormal data packets patterns, unexpected traffic volume or burst.